NelsonMinar/vector-river-map/README.md

 ## Introduction

-This project contains everything you need from start to finish to make a vector based web map of American rivers.
+This project contains everything you need from start to finish to make a vector based web map of American rivers in the contiguous 48 states.
 This demonstration map is neither particularly beautiful nor complex, but it is a complete example of how to build a web map using tiled vector data into a web map.
 The source code is open source you are encouraged to read and tinker with.